AC losses in macroscopic thin-walled superconducting cylinders: Discussion

 \section{Discussion}

-The relation between the internal and external magnetic fields obtained within the framework of the PPMF model should now be employed for fitting the experimentally measured dependences of the magnetic susceptibility on temperature, dc magnetic field value and amplitude of excitation.
+The relation between the internal and external magnetic fields obtained for thin-wall slabs within the framework of the PPMF model is employed for fitting the experimentally measured dependences of the susceptibility on temperature, dc magnetic field and amplitude of excitation.
 To accomplish this, one proceeds as follows.
-First, after averaging the minor magnetization loop over small jumps, one obtains the waveform of $h_{int}(t)$ as shown in the inset of Fig.\,\ref{f6}(b).
-Next, by performing the Fourier transform $h_{int}(t)$, the in-phase and out-of-phase components of the ac susceptibility can be obtained as a function of the parameters $a$ and $b$.
-Finally, by varying $a$ and $b$ as fitting parameters, it is possible to completely fit the experimental data for $\chi_1 (T)$ near the superconducting transition at any temperature point.
+First, after averaging the minor magnetization loop over small jumps, one obtains the waveform of $H_\mathrm{int}(t)$ as shown in the inset of Fig.\,\ref{f6new}.
+Next, by performing the Fourier transform, the in-phase and out-of-phase components of the ac susceptibility can be obtained as a function of the parameters $a$ and $b$.
+Finally, by varying $a$ and $b$ as fitting parameters, it is possible to fit the experimental data for $\chi_1 (T)$ near the superconducting transition at any temperature point.
 The result of the fitting procedure is shown in Fig.\,\ref{f7}(a).
 One can see that the fits are in excellent agreement with the experimental data.
+The temperature dependence for the parameter $b$ is shown in Fig.\,\ref{f7}(d).

 The parameters $a$ and $b$ obtained from fitting of $\chi_1$ can be used for the calculation of $\chi_3$.
 The criterion for this calculation is the equality of the areas under the experimental and calculated curves.
-The calculation result is shown in the inset in Fig.\,\ref{f7}(a).
-It turns out that the third harmonics of $h_{int}(h_{ext},a,b)$ with $a$ and $b$ obtained from the above mentioned procedure does not fit very well to the measured $\chi_3(T)$ dependences.
-Yet, the overall behavior of $\chi_3(T)$ is reproduced quite well.
-It should be noted that the $h_{int}(h_{ext})$ dependence with the parameter $b = 1$ can also be used for fitting of the experimental data.
+Figure\,\ref{f7}(a) shows the fits for the temperature dependence of the first-harmonic ac susceptibility.
+It turns out that the third harmonics of $H_\mathrm{int}(H_\mathrm{ext},a,b)$ with $a$ and $b$ obtained from the above mentioned procedure does not fit very well to the measured $\chi_3(T)$ dependences.
+Nevertheless, the general behavior of $\chi_3(T)$ is reproduced quite well.
+It should be noted that the $H_\mathrm{int}(H_\mathrm{ext})$ dependence with the parameter $b = 1$ can also be used for fitting of the experimental data.
 As an example, in Fig.\,\ref{f7}(b) we show the best fits with only one free parameter $a$.
-Having a larger discrepancy at the foot of the superconducting transition, these fits are not so good as the two-parameter fits.
+These fits have a larger discrepancy around the superconducting transition.